MicrosoftDocs/ATADocs/ATPDocs/deploy/prerequisites.md

 > When running as a virtual machine, all memory must be allocated to the virtual machine at all times.

 ## Time synchronization

 The servers and domain controllers onto which the sensor is installed must have time synchronized to within five minutes of each other.

+## Unified sensor prerequisites

+If you're deploying the unified Microsoft Defender for Endpoint and Defender for Identity sensor,

 ## Test your prerequisites